CrisTain333/edu-elevate-client-repo/README.md

 ## `Live Link`

 ## `WebSite Name : Edu Elevate`

-EDU ELEVATE This is An online Learning Plartfrom .\
+EDU ELEVATE This is An online Learning Platform .\
 For Developers Around The World .\

  ## `Features and Functionality`